 I got into this area of law as a result of my younger brother having Duchenne Muscular Dystrophy and have always been heavily involved in care work and care packages for most of my life.

-Outside of work I try to do my bit for charity and stupidly have done 2 marathons, London to Brighton bike ride (x3), London to Surrey 100 mile ride and the odd obstacle course usually involving mud, water and plenty of pain!
+Outside of work I try to do my bit for charity and stupidly have done 2 marathons, London to Brighton bike ride (x3), London to Surrey 100 mile ride and the odd obstacle course that usually involves mud, water and plenty of pain!